Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 It was slow and Cody was picked to leave first, but he actually left a little early.

-Chris described Cody wandering off to make a phone call, so he decided to sit down and have some lunch at about 9 15.
+Chris described Cody wandering off to make a phone call, so he decided to sit down and have some lunch.

 He told Chris that he'd see him in the morning since they both had another shift together.